joe-crick/UpAndRunningWithCanJS/FirstComponent.md

 The scope object contains the properties and methods the can.Component will use.
 Any property or method defined on the scope object is available from the can.Component's template as either a Stache data key, or a function.
 In our example above, we created a property, "currentRestaurant", and then referenced it as a Stache data key in our template.

 ![](images/ComponentScopeTemplateLink.png)

+The scope is a special type of object, called a can.Map. can.Map objects are observable.
+Observable objects provide a way for you to listen for and keep track of changes to them.
+What this means, practically, is that if you make a change to your scope, those changes will be reflected automatically in your template.
+We'll see how this works in the next chapter.